• 0161 696 6235

 Fight & assault at work claims solicitors

 Experiencing physical violence at work can be very traumatic.
 Not only might you have physical injuries to deal with, but coming up against violence and aggression at work can also mean that you suffer emotionally and psychologically too.
 Depending on your job, you might experience physical violence at work from a member of the public or from a colleague.
-Regardless of how you are hurt, this type of event can be very upsetting.
+Regardless of how you are hurt, this type of event can be very upsetting and you could be entitled to compensation for the assault at work.

 Excellent4.6 score on Trustpilot